OfficeDev/office-scripts-docs/docs/resources/samples/range-samples.md

 ## Change each individual cell in a range

-This script loops over the currently select range.
+This script loops over the currently selected range.
 It clears the current formatting and sets the fill color in each cell to a random color.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {